ofkm/svelocker-ui/README.md

 # Additional Information

-- All the API Calls to the Registry happen Server-Side, the only exceptions to this are the `Copy Dockerfile`.
+- All the API Calls to the Registry happen Server-Side, the only exceptions to this are the `Copy Dockerfile` button.
+If you find something that is not happening Server side please open up a issue or a PR to help fix it.

 # Shoutouts